FrameworkComputer/dotmatrixtool/README.md

 ## Framework Lotus LED Matrix

 This webapp can directly connect to the LED matrix input module.
-You need to be running (browser based on) Chrome.
+You need to be running (a browser based on) Chrome.

+To start, simply open the index.html - there is no server to run.

-First use the connect button to connect and then drawing on the screen will automatically update the LED matrix.
+Then use the connect button to connect.
+Drawing on the screen should automatically update the LED matrix.

 Click and drag to draw, CTRL+click to erase.